2060-io/credo-ts-indy-vdr-proxy/packages/client/README.md

 And that's it!

 Keep in mind that these implementation collide with other resolvers and registries for Indy networks, such as the ones from `@credo-ts/indy-vdr` package, so you'll need to choose to use one or the another when setting up an Agent.

+## Configuration

+In the constructor, you can configure basic parameters to access your Indy VDR Proxy server:

+- `proxyBaseUrl`: base URL for your proxy
+- `headers`: optional object or callback containing request headers your proxy might need (e.g. authorization tokens)